-A British man and his wife have been killed at their home on the Caribbean island of Tobago have been rocked by what the Foreign Office called a "terrible crime".
+Friends of a British man and his wife killed in an apparent robbery at their home on the Caribbean island of Tobago have been rocked by what the Foreign Office called a "terrible crime".

-Richard Wheeler, 73, a lawyer, had lived on the island for the past 16 years, Trinidad and Tobago Police Service (TTPS) said.
+Lawyer Richard Wheeler, 73, had lived on the island for the past 16 years, Trinidad and Tobago Police Service (TTPS) said.

-The body of his wife Grace, 67, a local woman, was discovered first, by a gardener at their home in the village of Carnbee, on Tuesday morning, TTPS said in a statement.
+The body of his wife Grace, 67, a local woman, was discovered first by a gardener at their home in the village of Carnbee on Tuesday morning, TTPS said.

-He went to police, who attended the house and found Mrs Wheeler unresponsive on the lawn, with a cut to the neck.
+Police found Mrs Wheeler unresponsive on the lawn with a cut to her neck.

-The BBC said that Mr Wheeler was reportedly from Sheffield and worked for firm Lex Caribbean.
+The BBC said Mr Wheeler was reportedly from Sheffield and worked for firm Lex Caribbean.

 The company's website says: "Richard Wheeler is a partner in the Tobago Office.
 Richard attended the Ratcliffe College and the College of Law, Lancaster Gate, London.